Rum: Fermentation

-Fermentation products like 2-ethyl-3-methyl butyric acid and esters like ethyl butyrate and ethyl hexanoate give rise to the sweetness and fruitiness of rum.
+Fermentation creates acids and esters like ethyl butyrate and ethyl hexanoate that give rum its sweet and fruity flavors.

 Distillation

 The fermented product is then distilled.
 As with all other aspects of rum production, no standard method is used for distillation.

-While some producers work in batches using pot stills, most rum production is done using column still distillation.

-Pot still output contains more congeners than the output from column stills, resulting in fuller-tasting rums.
+While some producers use batch distillation with pot stills, most rum is produced using column still.
+Pot still output contains more congeners than column still output, resulting in fuller-tasting rums.

-Ageing and blending
+Aging and blending

 Many countries require rum to be barrel-aged for at least one year.
-Ageing commonly uses used bourbon casks, but any type of wooden cask or stainless-steel tank may be used.
-Rum ages colourless in stainless steel, but becomes dark in wood.
+Aging commonly uses used bourbon casks, but any type of wooden cask or stainless-steel tank may be used.
+Rum ages colorless in stainless steel, but becomes dark in wood.
 Freshly distilled, especially pot-stilled, rum often has a meaty or leathery, sulfurous scent owing largely to the concentration of esters and known in centuries past as hogo, but aged rum displays this much less, although agricole and some Demerara and Jamaican rums retain a marked note of it.

 As most rum-producing areas have a hot, tropical climate, rum matures much faster than is typical in cooler climates for spirits such as whisky or brandy.
-An indication of this higher rate is the "angels' share", the amount lost to evaporation: about 10% per year for rum, while in France and Scotland ageing loss is typically 2%.
+An indication of this higher rate is the "angels' share", the amount lost to evaporation: about 10% per year for rum, while in France and Scotland aging loss is typically 2%.

-The final stage after ageing is usually blending rum for a consistent flavour.
-During blending, light rums may be filtered to remove any colour gained during ageing; for dark rums, caramel may be added for colour.
+The final stage after aging is usually blending rum for a consistent flavor.
+During blending, light rums may be filtered to remove any colour gained during aging; for dark rums, caramel may be added for colour.

-There have been attempts to match the molecular composition of aged rum significantly faster using heat and light for accelerated artificial ageing.
+There have been attempts to match the molecular composition of aged rum significantly faster using heat and light for accelerated artificial aging.